wpaccessibility/wp-a11y-docs/docs/contribute/content-kitchen-sink.md

 {: .warning }
 When something is particularly precarious, use the “warning” callout.

-{: .tutorial }
+{: .example }
-Give an example with the "tutorial" callout.
+Give an example with the example" callout.
 The title of the callout will be "Example".

+{: .do }
+Example of how to do something.
+The title of the callout will be "Do".

+{: .dont }
+Example of how to not to do something.
+The title of the callout will be "Don't".

 ### Labels